A chef CV should consist of just the right ingredients to pique the interest of hiring managers and persuade them to invite you for an interview.

 Chef CV education example: the dessert

-Culinary Arts at Chef Academy London, City of London September
+Culinary Arts, Chef Academy London, City of London

 CV layout and design: the finished product

 Just as you would want your finished dishes to taste great, you also want to ensure the finished product is aesthetically pleasing.
 The same applies to your CV layout and design.
-You don't need to overthink the design of the CV.
-The main focus should be on ensuring it is clear and concise.
+But that doesn’t mean you need to overthink your CV layout and design.
+Simply strive to ensure that the document is clean, uncomplicated and visually appealing.

-An expertly-designed CV template can help you focus on the writing without worrying about costly formatting errors.
+Using one of Resume.io's expert-designed CV templates helps you focus on writing the content without worrying about costly formatting errors.
+Together with our builder tool,

 Key takeaways for a chef CV

-- Use a clear structure and ensure you cover the most important aspects of your skills and experience.
+- Use a clear structure when writing your chef CV, ensuring you cover the most important aspects of your skills and experience.

 - Make sure your CV is targeted to each role you are applying for.

-- Ensure positive language throughout your CV and use relevant keywords.
+- Ensure positive language throughout your CV, along with relevant keywords.

 - Check out our adaptable chef CV sample for more ideas on creating a great page layout.